jpabdou/Fibonacci-Calculator/README.md

 <h2>How do I use this app?</h2>

 <ul>
-<li>Starting with the cloned repository or the unzipped archive of the repository, open Terminal or Commmand Prompt, navigate to the root of the "fibonacci-calc" directory, and enter `npm install` to install dependencies.
+<li>Starting with the cloned repository or the unzipped archive of the repository in your directory, open Terminal or Commmand Prompt, navigate to the root of the "fibonacci-calc" directory, and enter `npm install` to install dependencies.

 <li>After waiting for the install to complete in Terminal or Command Prompt, enter `npm run dev` and open the site "http://localhost:3000" on your web browser.
 If port 3000 is in use, it might be a different name so check the url output on the terminal to confirm.